If Mr. Shinliver Dies ~ A Short Story by Allen Kopp

 “I’m always here, Melville,” I said as I turned around and tried to smile.
 “I never miss work.”

 It was Melville Herman, of course.
-The braggart.
+Mr. Big.
 The blowhard.
+The blatherskite.
 The man who managed to make himself offensive to everybody in the world, including a string of ex-wives.

 “Did you hear the good news?”